-WordPress 4.9 Tipton introduced error checking upon save of PHP files to help users avoid fatal errors.
-While this is an excellent feature intended to protect users, the loopback check which identifies fatal errors has experienced conflicts with some plugins.
-If this is the case, you will experience the following error when saving changes to PHP files in your WordPress Admin Dashboard editor:
+WordPress 4.9 Tipton introduced error checking when saving PHP files in the wp-admin to help users avoid fatal errors.
+While this is a great feature intended to protect users, the loopback check this performs has experienced conflicts with some plugins.
+You may experience the following error when saving changes to PHP files in your WordPress Admin Dashboard editor:

 There are a variety of plugins reported to cause this issue, including: